machellerogden/pdn/README.md

 #### objects

-A map is a collection of associations between keys and values.
-Maps are represented by zero or more key and value pairs enclosed in curly braces `{}` or with a special notation using square brackets or parenthese wherein the open element of the balance group is immediatedly followed by a colon `:`.
+An object is a collection of associations between keys and values.
+Object are represented by zero or more key and value pairs enclosed in curly braces `{}` or with a special notation using square brackets or parenthese wherein the opening element of the balance group is immediatedly followed by a colon `:`.
 Each key should appear at most once.
 No semantics should be associated with the order in which the pairs appear.

 ```
-{a 1, "foo" bar, [1 2 3] four}
+{a:1,foo:bar}
-[:a 1, "foo" bar, [1 2 3] four]
+[:a:1,foo:bar]
-(:a 1, "foo" bar, [1 2 3] four)
+(:a:1,foo:bar)
 ```

-Note that keys and values can be elements of any type.
-The use of commas above is optional, as they are parsed as whitespace.
+Note that if keys are not stated as strings, the reader should attempt to coerced the value to a string representation.
+The use of commas and colons above is optional, as they are parsed as whitespace.

 #### tagged elements